TrueWinter/blog/_posts/2019-09-13-companies-we-take-security-seriously-but-thats-low-risk-as-we-dont-want-to-fix-it.md

 29 August 2019, more than a month later, I gave them the full PoC steps as
 I wasn’t going to wait any longer.
 It was obvious that they didn’t care.
+And yes, the PoC is still up.

 ![C3_9](/images/uploads/C3_9.png)

 ![C3_10](/images/uploads/C3_10.png)

 So, in summary,
 some companies that really should care about security don’t.
 Maybe for some companies, money is more important than fixing a security vulnerability reported by a security researcher that is not well known.